 Keep testing the wood until the moister is down to the correct level.
 (4% – 12%)

 If you have a little time to wait until your wood is dry, nows a good time to think about your steel legs.
 I buy mine from a local metal worker who currently makes metal bed frames for campervan conversions.
 Luckily I’m friends with him so he’s happy to make legs to my desired size.
-You can call around some local metalworkers and ask if they can do a custom order for you.
+You can call around some local metalworkers but another great source of metal legs is Etsy Marketplace.

 You can also consider buying these from ebay.
 They are made in China and not quite as durable as the handmade ones on Etsy, but worth a try.